facelessuser/SubNotify/docs/src/markdown/usage.md

 ```

 ## Mac Notification Center

-Ensure you have [terminal-notifier](https://github.com/alloy/terminal-notifier) installed.
-The recommended way is to install via Ruby gem, but there are other ways; see the [repo](https://github.com/alloy/terminal-notifier) for more info.
+Ensure you have [terminal-notifier][terminal-notifier] installed.
+The recommended way is to install via Ruby gem, but there are other ways; see the [repository][terminal-notifier] for more info.

 You will have to update the terminal notifier path in the settings file as the internal default is set to the old ruby gem path for the version that was available at the time this documentation was written.
 If you choose to install via another method, the path will also be different.
 The path should be defined as the absolute path to terminal-notifier.